-- 1. A knock-on may occur anywhere in the playing area. - It is a knock-on when a player, in tackling or attempting to tackle an opponent, makes contact with the ball and the ball goes forward.
-Sanction: Scrum. - 3.
-A player must not intentionally knock the ball forward with hand or arm.
+- 1. A knock-on may occur anywhere in the playing area. - 2.
+It is a knock-on when a player, in tackling or attempting to tackle an opponent, makes contact with the ball and the ball goes forward.
+Sanction: Scrum (if the ball goes into touch, the non-offending team may opt instead for a quick-throw or lineout). - A player must not intentionally knock the ball forward with hand or arm.
 Sanction: Penalty. - 4.
 It is not an intentional knock-on if, in the act of trying to catch the ball, the player knocks on provided that there was a reasonable expectation that the player could gain possession. - 5.
 The ball is not knocked-on, and play continues, if: - a.
 A player knocks the ball forward immediately after an opponent has kicked it (charge down). - b.
 A player rips or knocks the ball from an opponent and the ball goes forward from the opponent's hand or arm.